Canon 60D vs Nikon D600

 |9.||Canon 7D||Y||mono / -||Y||-||mini||2.0||-||-||-|

 It is notable that the D600 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 60D lacks such a headphone port.

 Studio photographers will appreciate that the Canon 60D (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the D600 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the D600 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the D600 was followed by the Nikon D610.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon D600 Manual.
+Further information on the features and operation of the 60D and D600 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon D600 Manual.